 More information on the Annual Fund:

-Career Development Representatives (CDRs) work with the Alumnae Association Executive Board Representative for Careers and the Career Development Office (CDO) to organize career networking and counseling events for alumnae/i around the country.
+Career Development Representatives (CDRs) work with the Alumnae Association Executive Board Representative for Careers and the Career and Professional Development (CPD) to organize career networking and counseling events for alumnae/i around the country.

 Each class has an editor for the bi-annual Class Notes section of the Bulletin, which requires receiving and editing content for the magazine’s word limits as well as meeting strict deadlines.
 These volunteers are elected at Reunion during the class meeting.